christianalfoni/redux-nodes/README.md

 import * as namespaceB from './namespaceB';
 import * as effects from './effects';

-const tree = {
+const state = {
-  namespaceA: namespaceA.tree,
+  namespaceA: namespaceA.state,
-  namespaceB: namespaceB.tree,
+  namespaceB: namespaceB.state,
 };

 const thunks = {